Research - Ayel L. R. Batac

 \(~\)

-• Health equity among MSM and sex worker populations
+• Health equity among men who have sex with men (MSM) and sex worker populations

-• Infectious disease prevention and control in LMICs and low-resource settings
+• Infectious disease prevention and control in low- and middle-income countries (LMICs) and low-resource settings

-• Behavioural interventions for health service uptake (e.g., pay-it-forward)
+• Behavioural interventions for health service uptake (e.g., pay-it-forward approach, behavioural economic models)

 • Infectious disease modelling